 You will now get the SMTP credentials you can use in the plugin.

-Amazon SES has most likely the most complex registration required but at the end the provide a solid solution for sending mails.
+Amazon SES has most likely the most complex registration required but in the end they provide a solid solution for sending emails.

 Handling Bounces with AmazonSES

-For some time now Amazon SES allows to create users in your account which can gain certain access level.
+For some time now Amazon SES allows creating users in your account who can gain certain access levels.
 Go to the Users Dashboard and click on the button to add a new user.

 Permissions are wrapped in Groups so if you don’t have a group yet you have to create one with at least the “AmazonSESFullAccount” policy.

-Finish the user creation process and you new user should show up in you users list.
+Finish the user creation process and your new user should show up in your users list.